-The quiz will ask you to give definitions, examples, and, possibly, nonexamples, of any of the vocabulary listed at the start of each day in the daily log from Days 1 through 7.
+The quiz will ask you to give definitions, examples, and, possibly, nonexamples, of any of the vocabulary listed at the start of each day in the daily log from Days 1 through 37.
 Not every day has required vocabulary, and not all definitions and terms within the daily log are candidates for the quiz.
+To encourage review of vocabulary for the final exam, I will be asking more questions about concepts from earlier in the course, as well as more current ones.